AI Capabilities

 • Data quality dependency: If the source data is manipulated at the source, AI analytics on that data is compromised

-A robust fraud prevention strategy combines AI detection with strong data governance, access controls, and periodic human audit.
+A robust fraud prevention strategy combines AI detection with strong data quality controls, access controls, and periodic human audit.

 AI Analytics